gardener/landscaper-service/docs/proposals/multi-version.md

   - Deprecation duration: The deprecation duration is currently 3 months.

 - Upgrading LIs
+  - For every LI the must be a customer defined start window when to begin with automatic upgrades
   - Every LI in a LaaS landscape is automatically upgraded to the currently supported patch version of its current minor version.
   - A customer could decide if his LI instance is upgraded automatically to higher minor versions or if this should be